New bounds for the Moser-Tardos distribution: Proof of Theorem

 \end{proof}

-{ {\ref{fnew-lll-prop}} \begin{theorem} For any atomic event $A$, we have $\pmt(A) \leq \theta'(A)$. \end{theorem} } \begin{proof} Suppose that $A$ occurs for the first time at time $T$.
-Then $\hat \tau^{T,A}$ appears.
-Thus, there must be some tree-structure $\tau$ rooted in $A$ which appears; for any fixed $\tau$ this has probability at most $w(\tau)$ by Lemma~\ref{fwitness-tree-lemma}.
-Thus, the overall probability that $A$ becomes true is at most the sum of the weights of all such tree-structures.
+{ {\ref{fnew-lll-prop}} \begin{theorem} For any monomial event $A$, we have $\pmt(A) \leq \Pr_{\Omega}(A) \Psi'(A)$. \end{theorem} } \begin{proof} If $A$ occurs for the first time at time $T$, then $\hat \tau^{T,A}$ appears.
+Thus, a necessary condition for $A$ to hold is that some tree-structure $\tau$ rooted in $A$ must appear.
+For any fixed $\tau$ this has probability at most $w(\tau)$ by Lemma~\ref{fwitness-tree-lemma}.
+So the overall probability of $A$ is at most the sum of the weights of all such tree-structures.

-We now describe how to enumerate and sum the weight of all such tree-structures.
-Suppose that $\tau$ is some tree-structure, and the set of labels of children of the root node is $Y$.
-This set $Y$ must be an an independent, orderable set to $A$.
-Furthermore, the remainder of the tree-structure $\tau$ must correspond to $\text{Stab}(Y)$.
+Now suppose that $\tau$ is some tree-structure with root node $r$ labeled $A$, and that $Y$ is the set of labels of the children of $r$.
+We must have $Y \in \text{Ord}(A)$.
 Also, the labels of the events in $\tau$ must come from $\mathcal B[A]$, as this is the first time that $A$ has occured.

-Summing over $Y \in \text{Ord}(A)$ and summing over $\text{Stab}_{\mathcal B[A]}(Y)$, we see that the total weight of all such tree-structures is
+Because of the tie-breaking rules for the formation of witness trees, one can check that there is a one-to-one correspondence between possible values for the tree-structure $\tau - r$ and stable-set sequences for $\mathcal B[A]$ rooted at $Y$.
+Therefore, summing over $Y \in \text{Ord}(A)$ and summing over $\text{Stab}_{\mathcal B[A]}(Y)$, we get that the total weight of all such tree-structures is given by

 \end{proof}